Help to stay at home advice for seniors

 Ruah Community Services has a booklet, Getting By Getting Ahead - A guide to concessions and other ways of keeping costs down, which covers non-government as well as government assistance.
 For a copy, call (08) 9485 3939.

-Whether a pensioner or self-funded retiree, there are times when you may experience financial difficulties.
+Whether a pensioner or a self-funded retiree, there are times when you may experience financial difficulties.
 Financial counsellors can often help at these times.
-They can assist with budgets, debt and negotiate on your behalf, if you give your consent.
+They can assist with budgets, advise on debt reduction strategies and, with your consent, negotiate with credit providers on your behalf.

 Financial counsellors are employed by local community organisations and sometimes by local councils.
 To find one close to where you live, contact the Financial Counselling Helpline on 1800 007 007.